-We want to determine the contributions $\Uppi_\varphi^{[1]}$ and $\Uppi_\varphi^{[2]}$ to the friction coefficient $\Gamma_\varphi$ \eqref{Pi_tprime_t} from Eqns.~\eqref{Pivarphi1insec2} and \eqref{Pi_varphi_Def} in the model \eqref{Lagrangian}.
+We want to determine the contributions $\Uppi_\varphi^{[1]}$ and $\Uppi_\varphi^{[2]}$ to the friction coefficient $\Gamma_\varphi$ \eqref{Pi_tprime_t} from Eqs.~\eqref{Pivarphi1insec2} and \eqref{Pi_varphi_Def} in the model \eqref{Lagrangian}.
 In order to obtain analytical results we make a number of simplifying assumptions.
 We assume that $\langle\chi\rangle=0$, and that all degrees of freedom in the system except $\varphi$ reside in thermal equilibrium with temperature $T$ at all times.
 This equilibrium is established by the interactions in $\mathcal{L}_{\chi {\rm int}}$ on time scales $\tau_{\rm eq}$ with $\tau_{\rm int}\ll \tau_{\rm eq} \ll \flatfrac{\varphi}{\dot{\varphi}}$, which could e.g.~be realised through a hierarchy between $h$ and the coupling constants in $\mathcal{L}_{\chi {\rm int}}$.
 We further assume that $T$ remains constant, which amounts to neglecting the effect that the dissipation of energy from $\varphi$ into particles has on the temperature.
-Physically this can e.g.~be realised if $\mathcal{L}_{\chi {\rm int}}$ couples $\chi$ to a large thermal bath.
+Physically this can e.g.~be realised if $\mathcal{L}_{\chi {\rm int}}$ couples $\chi$ to a sufficiently large thermal bath.
 Hence, all time dependence in the system comes from the coupling to $\varphi(t)$ alone.
-We emphasise that this does not restrict the validity of the analysis to the linear response regime because we make no assumption on the elongation of $\varphi$ at initial time, and we do take into account the feedback effect that the change in $\varphi(t)$ has on effective masses and vertices in the plasma.
+We emphasise that this does not restrict the validity of the analysis to the linear response regime because we make no assumption on the elongation of $\varphi$ at initial time, and we do take into account non-linear effects in $\varphi$ through the $\varphi$-dependence of the propagators $\Delta[\varphi]$.